kirillstrelkov/easelenium/README.md

 Framework based on Selenium WebDriver.
 Contains wrapper around Selenium WebDriver functionaly and UI to facilitate in development.

 Features:
-* Supports Firefox, Chrome, IE and Opera.
+* Supports Firefox, Chrome, IE, Opera and PhantomJS.
 * Supports [PageObject pattern](https://code.google.com/p/selenium/wiki/PageObjects)
 * Supports Continuous Integration
 * Suits for novice users.
+* Full Python 2 support
+* Partial Python 3 support(*parts which are dependant on wxpython are not supported*)

 Framework can be used as standalone framwork by UI interaction and as a library.
 Supportive classes: